FrostyDesigner/DevOps_PowershellGUI/README.md

 ## Application Features
 * Customizable User Interface
 * Interface has 5 tools integrated into the application that can be copied and edited
-* Integration with SQL Server built in
+* Integration with SQL Server is included
-* Report Building via HTML with SQL data built in
+* Report Building via HTML is included

 ![alt text](https://github.com/FrostyDesigner/PowershellGraphicalUserInterface/blob/main/DevOpsPalette1.png)